Safety Alert: Do Not Use Lulrsay Preservative Free Saline Solution

 Lulrsay claims to be “designed for scleral, soft, and rigid gas permeable (RGP) contacts, this saline solution is buffered to maintain optimal pH levels, ensuring gentle cleansing, rinsing, and safe storage without irritation.”

-If the ingredients list on the package is correct, Lulrsday contains only sodium chloride and water.
-Lulrsay contains no buffering ingredients to raise pH.
+The cleansing and storage claims are false.
 Lulrsay cannot clean nor disinfect, and is unsafe for storage as it does not contain ingredients which inhibit bacterial growth.

 Scammers are running Amazon ads and Lulrsay already appears in search results for “scleral lens filling solution” and “scleral saline”